Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Pulumi Registry](https://www.pulumi.com/registry/): Package, SDK of Pulumi (Example: AWS, Azure, GCP)
 - [Terraform Documentation](https://developer.hashicorp.com/terraform/docs): An infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently
 - [Terraform Registry](https://registry.terraform.io/): Terraform providers that power all of Terraform’s resource types, or find modules for quickly deploying common infrastructure configurations.
+- [Terraform Best Practices](https://www.terraform-best-practices.com/): An attempt to systematically describe best practices using Terraform and provide recommendations for the most frequent problems Terraform users experience
 - [OpenTofu](https://opentofu.org/docs/): An infrastructure as code tool that lets you define infrastructure resources in human-readable configuration files that you can version, reuse, and share
+- [Spacelift](https://docs.spacelift.io/): Spacelift is a sophisticated, continuous integration and deployment (CI/CD) platform for _infrastructure-as-code_
+- [terraformer](https://github.com/GoogleCloudPlatform/terraformer): CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
+Infrastructure to Code
+- [inframap](https://github.com/cycloidio/inframap): Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
 ## Generated + Validate Configuration

 - [moz://a SSL Configuration Generator](https://ssl-config.mozilla.org/) : SSL Generation for multiple webserver